 The Truth Behind DoD 5220.22-M Sanitization Method

-Today, DoD 522.22-M is readily available as a data wiping option, but it is often superseded by other data sanitization standards such as those from the National Institute for Standards and Technology: NIST 800-88 Clear and NIST 800-88 Purge (Our best practice download, “Data Sanitization in the Modern Age: DoD or NIST?” delves into this more.)
+Today, DoD 522.22-M is readily available as a data wiping option, but has been superseded by other data sanitization standards such as those from the National Institute for Standards and Technology: NIST 800-88 Clear and NIST 800-88 Purge (Our best practice download, “Data Sanitization in the Modern Age: DoD or NIST?” delves into this more.)

 There are several reasons for this, some of which may influence you to consider using a different data wiping standard for complete data erasure: